Trish Homan, Ph.D.

 Biography

 Patricia (Trish) Homan, Ph.D., earned her doctorate in Sociology from Duke University in 2018.
-Dr. Homan is an Associate Professor of Sociology and the Director of Research & Strategic Initiatives for the Public Health Program at Florida State University.
-She is also a Faculty Associate of the Pepper Institute on Aging and Public Policy and a Research Associate for the Center for Demography and Population Health.
-Her research explores how gender, socioeconomic, and racial inequalities in American society shape the health and well-being of the population and of individuals as they age.
-Her work has been published in the American Sociological Review, Demography, American Journal of Public Health, The Milbank Quarterly, Health Affairs, Social Forces, Social Science & Medicine, Journal of Health and Social Behavior, The Gerontologist, and The Journals of Gerontology: Series B, among other outlets.
-Her research has won multiple national awards, including the 2022 NIH Matilda White Riley Early Stage Investigator Award, the 2022 Early Career Gender Scholar Award from SWS South, the 2021 ASA Sex & Gender Section Distinguished Article Award, and the 2019 Roberta G. Simmons Outstanding Dissertation Award from the ASA Medical Sociology Section.”
+Dr. Homan is an Associate Professor of Sociology and Director of Research and Strategic Initiatives for the Public Health Program at Florida State University.
+Her work has been published in American Sociological Review, Demography, American Journal of Public Health, The Milbank Quarterly, Health Affairs, Social Forces, Social Science & Medicine, Journal of Health and Social Behavior, The Gerontologist, and The Journals of Gerontology: Series B, among other outlets.
+Her research has won multiple national awards including the 2024 Milbank Quarterly Early Career Award in Population Health, 2022 NIH Matilda White Riley Early-Stage Investigator Award, 2021 ASA Distinguished Article Award, and the 2019 Roberta G. Simmons Outstanding Dissertation Award from the ASA Medical Sociology Section.

 Education